Jo-Ellen Robilliard, Corporate and Leisure Supervisor at Four Corners Travel recently did some Antarctic Cruising. This

 This is where our journey began both physically and educationally.
 As we crossed the Drake Passage, the informative lectures began.
 Topics throughout the journey focussed on the animals, sea and birdlife living in the Antarctic.
 Lectures also covered the continents history and the interesting work undertaken at the various research stations.

 These lectures were optional and definitely worth attending.
 I found it interesting to learn about how some of the animals we saw live and survive in the coldest continent on earth.
 I also enjoyed hearing about the continents early explorers and what happens at the research stations.

 On board each day began with a delicious buffet breakfast, complete with hot and cold options.
 The made to order smoothies were a highlight but without a doubt my favourite were the waffles!

 The evening prior to reaching the peninsula we all attended a briefing session.
 In groups we found out where we would be going and what activities we would be doing.
 Everything is weather dependant so we were as well prepared as we could be and ready to change the plan if Mother Nature wasn’t going to play her part.

 Be sure to allow yourself plenty of time to dress on the first couple of days… I completely underestimated how long it would take to dress with so many layers to consider.
 By Day 3 I had it down to a fine art in a timely manner.

 Once our ship reached the peninsula, the real adventure began.
 The morning and afternoon activities alternate between on shore and touring in the zodiac boat.
 This is a precaution all voyages take to ensure Antarctica remains as beautiful as it is now, in the future.
-Furthermore, keeping preservation top of mind, you are required to step into a tray of disinfectant before stepping off and on the ship.
+Furthermore, keeping preservation top of mind, you have to step into a tray of disinfectant before stepping off and on the ship.
 When you return to the Ship, you are also required to clean your boots in the mudroom to ensure there is little to no cross contamination on the ice.